joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 ### Randomize physics engines order

 In Simulation Mode, all engines run sequentially.
-By default they run in the order in which they are listed at the top of the screen, which depends on the plugins' DLL names.
+By default, they run in the order in which they are listed at the top of the screen, which depends on the plugins' DLL names.
 There was a concern that the order may have an impact on performance results, so this feature randomizes